 We are glad to pass on to you the foregoing article from Mr. Knoch in the January number of Unsearchable Riches.
 It is encouraging to know that the very "Church" that has, for centuries, thrived on keeping "the laity" in ignorance of God's word is now making it possible for all their members to have and read the Bible.
-Truly,

-"Man cannot keep the world in night: For God has said.
-'Let there be light'.'
+Truly, "Man cannot keep the world in night; For God has said, 'Let there be light'."

-Of course, it would be far better for them to man society is in such deplorable condition; when translate direct from the Hebrew and the Greek and not from the Latin Vulgate. which is, itself. an imperfect translation of the perfect original; but, as God's glorious message shines even through the poorest of translations, it is encouraging to know that the Catholics have an opportunity of getting a better knowledge of the Bible.
+Of course, it would be far better for them to translate direct from the Hebrew and the Greek and not from the Latin Vulgate, which is, itself, an imperfect translation of the perfect original; but, as God's glorious message shines even through the poorest of translations, it is encouraging to know that the Catholics have an opportunity of getting a better knowledge of the Bible.

-All honest and studious Catholics can now see that what they have been taught to reverence as the "Holy, Apostolic, Catholic Church of Christ" is in reality "Mystery, Babylon the Great, the Mother of Harlots and of the Abominations of the day is at hand: let us therefore cast off the works Earth" (Rev. 17:1-5): "the Apostasy," presided -I. D. Phillips (2 Thess.
-2:1-7.
+All honest and studious Catholics can now see that what they have been taught to reverence as the "Holy, Apostolic, Catholic Church of Christ" is in reality "Mystery, Babylon the Great, the Mother of Harlots and of the Abominations of the Earth" (Rev. 17:1-5): "the Apostasy," presided over by "that man of sin" and "son of perdition" (2 Thess.
+2:1-7. -J. D. Phillips